Get insider access

 LG 27UK650-W

 The LG 27GN950-B is slightly better overall than the LG 27UK650-W, mainly due to the extra gaming features.
-The 27GN950-B has a max 144Hz refresh rate, it gets brighter, has a much quicker response time, and lower input lag.
+The 27GN950-B has a max 144Hz refresh rate, gets brighter, has a much quicker response time, and has a lower input lag.
 However, the 27UK650-W delivers clearer text and has better reflection handling.

 Samsung Odyssey Neo G7 S32BG75